brunocarlin/TwoSidesData2/content/project/internal-project/index.md

 url_video: ""
 ---

-Creating this website and updating it weekly is my personal task for 2019.
+Creating this website and updating it weekly is my hobby.
-Content includes blogpost, eduction, accomplishments, my TCC and more.
+Content includes blogposts, eduction posts, accomplishments and more.